harp-lab/slog-lang1/docs/start.md

 3. Designed from the ground-up to automatically balance their workload across available threads, using MPI to address the available data-parallelism directly.

+The Slog language project is led by [The HARP lab](https://github.com/harp-lab) which is led by Dr. Thomas Gilray & Dr. Sidharth Kumar @ The University of Alabama at Birmingham and Dr. Kristopher Micinski @ Syracruse University.
+We have written a paper introducing our motivations for Slog to the world [here](https://arxiv.org/abs/2211.11573)

 ## Slog's Design Philosophy
 1. <strong>First-Class Facts</strong>: Slog extends Datalog by allowing structurally recursive, first-class facts.
 This minor semantic change enables both enhanced expressivity and anticipates compilation to parallel relational algebra.